masindi22/redwood-group-training/orientation-project-1/README.md

 # redwood-group-training

-On My first Project I manage to do index page,blog page and load a
+On My first Project I manage to do index page,blog page and load an image